ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      -
    * - PC
      - prevalence
-     - prevalence_c426 * ODF * MST / AST
+     - prevalence_c426 * MST / AST
-     - May need to incorporate consideration of baseline screening rates here
+     - Note: assumes all cancers in prevalence_c426 are in clinical phase
    * - PC
      - birth prevalence
      - 0